Thank you for choosing Ampler Bikes! Here's how to get it ready to roll.

 3. Installing the reflectors

 Insert the reflector into the bottom of the front light so that there is a clicking sound.
+They might come pre-installed on some models.

 Only for Curt: To attach the spoke reflectors, first remove the round plastic bolt, then clamp the reflector between the spokes.
 Turn the round plastic bolt in clockwise until it clicks.

-Stout and Stellar have tyres with reflective sidewalls - no tyre reflectors necessary.
+All other models have tyres with reflective sidewalls - no tyre reflectors necessary.

 4. Setting up the handlebar